instructure/instructure-ui/packages/ui-elements/src/components/Progress/README.md

 library tags they need.
 Common usage examples are shown below.
 Note the use of the [Text](#Text) component for easy text formatting.

-Don't forget to use the `formatValueText` prop to create easily understandable output for screenreader users.
+**Note that `formatDisplayedValue` will not be spoken by screenreaders.**
+Any essential information in `formatDisplayedValue` must also be conveyed via `formatValueText` for screenreader users.

 #### Showing percent